This is the second installment of our two-part series on how your website can affect your Google Ad Grant. Read part one on website compliance here.

 Images, Video, and Supplementary Material

-Eye-catching media like photos, videos, or graphics are a great way to break up the text on your landing pages and draw users to your cause.
+Eye-catching media like photos, videos, or graphics are a great way to break up the text and draw users in.

 - Persuasive Content: Adding original photos or videos taken by your organization to your landing pages can be an effective way to foster empathy and encourage users to take action.